“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 That was in 1972.
 I had been working on and off with Alan Lomax.
 I was his Field Assistant.

 (For additional information on the exploits of Alan Lomax read: The Man Who Recorded the World – A Biography by John Szwed (Viking Press).

 You and I share a mutual friend, vibraphonist Steve Pouchie, a former student at Bard.
 He began as a business major and switched to music.
 He described you as “bohemian guy” who took his students on field trips and taught them the art of cosmic mutual notation or playing free.
 Years later you composed the tune, Pouchie, and the Bird, which appears on the recording, El Espiritu Jibaro.

 Bard is an old private college.
-At the time the music department consisted of three people teaching classical music, but there were many students who wanted to write their music, play jazz and study the history of jazz for college credit.
+When the music department consisted of three people teaching classical music, but many students wanted to write their music, play jazz and study the history of jazz for college credit.
 My official title was Visiting Lecturer.
-The routine was, I would take the train to Bard in the middle of the week, teach classes from the afternoon into the evening, then get up the next day, teach some more and take the train home.
+The routine was, I would take the train to Bard in the week, teach classes from the afternoon into the evening, then get up the next day, teach more and take the train home.
 I helped the students do whatever they wanted to do with music, and I also recommended them to other people who could help them.
 On Steve and some of the other students, I was a conduit.
 I also offered a course in World Music and conducted an improvisation workshop and jam sessions.

-Well, I have always felt that you are your musical boundary.
+Well, I have always felt you are your musical boundary.
 I helped the students explore themselves.

 Where else did you teach?